LostSoulfly/SwitchGameManager/README.md

 ![Screenshot](Screens/4.png)

 ## Bugs
-- Crashes if any file operations (such as trimming) occur during a file transfer
-- It's slow to build the library initially.
-I'll move to libhac soon.
 - Can copy the same file(s) multiple times
-- Doesn't verify keys.txt existence
-- I don't recommend having the same game multiple times in your library as that hasn't been well tested.
 - Probably some others, please report them!

 ## Current todo list
-- [ ] Make it easier to see PC or SD only games
+- [X] Make it easier to see PC or SD only games
-- [ ] Show SD card remaining size and other info at a glance
+- [X] Show SD card remaining size and other info at a glance
-- [ ] Prevent copying games to SD if it would exceed SD space
+- [X] Prevent copying games to SD if it would exceed SD space
 - [ ] Use pretty icons for games on PC/SD instead of "True" or "False"
 - [ ] Move to libhac and stop using hacbuild + XCI-Explorer
-- [ ] Refactor everything
+- [X] Refactor most things
-- [ ] Do the heavy lifting in the background so the program is more responsive (loading game info)
+- [X] Do the heavy lifting in the background so the program is more responsive (loading game info)
 - [ ] Better file transfer manager
-- [ ] Fix all the bugs
+- [X] Fix most bugs
-- [ ] ?
+- [ ] Add NSP support

 ### Credits
 http://objectlistview.sourceforge.net/cs/index.html